mariusmuntean/ChartJs.Blazor/README.md

 The detailed changelog can be found [here](https://github.com/Joelius300/ChartJSBlazor/blob/master/CHANGELOG.md).

 #### How to update (breaking changes):
-* Remove any assignment of the charts CanvasId.
+* Remove any assignment of the charts `CanvasId`.
 It will be handeled automatically for you using a GUID string.
-* Use pie-chart-classes anywhere you used dougnut chart and either manually set the `CutoutPercentage` to 50 or pass in `true` for the `PieChartOptions`.
+* Use pie-chart-classes anywhere you used dougnut chart and either manually set the `CutoutPercentage` to 50 or pass in `true` for the `PieOptions` constructor.
 It will yield the exact same results unless you have made manual changes to the chart.js-defaults using your own js.
 * Many classes and properties have been removed, added, moved, renamed and more.
 You might have to add new using-directives and use the new class names.
 This is especially the case for the charts we've reworked (Pie (& Doughnut), Polar-Area, Line).
 Also a typo was fixed from `TimeTupel` to `TimeTuple`.
 The properties should all comply with the ones from chart.js written in PascalCase ([chart.js documentation](https://www.chartjs.org/docs/latest/)).
 For more details take a look at the detailed changelog, the chart.js-docs and our samples.
 * **If you aren't referencing the js-interop-file dynamically using `_content`, you need to copy the new file manually from [here](https://github.com/Joelius300/ChartJSBlazor/blob/master/ChartJs.Blazor/wwwroot/ChartJsInterop.js) (there were two bug fixes).**